 Proteomics Shared Resource

 The Proteomics Shared Resource fosters high-impact cancer research by providing SCI members with access to cutting-edge, user-friendly mass spectrometry-based resources.
-The broad range of offerings include support for SCI members’ studies of protein presence, structure and/or function; small molecule drug discovery; examining metabolic pathways; and biologics characterization.
+The broad range of offerings include support for SCI members’ studies of protein expression, stability, structure and/or function; small molecule drug discovery; examining metabolic pathways; and biologics characterization.
 In addition to providing facilities and services, the Resource offers multiple avenues for customized user training, methods development and new applications designed to meet the rapidly evolving needs of cancer researchers.

-The Resource houses 14 mass spectrometers and associated instrumentation, along with in-house proteomics data processing capabilities and expert staff to support all stages of project development.
+The Resource houses 16 mass spectrometers and associated instrumentation, along with in-house data processing capabilities and expert staff to support all stages of project development.

 The Resource offers the following services to SCI members: